 There is good news though: there’s so much potential.
 You can learn to measure the analytics and track the essential metrics to optimize Stories.
 Engage with followers, stay on top of the minds of your customers, and perhaps, make even more sales.

-You can see various metrics, such as total stories published, story replies, tap backs, tap forwards, exits, reach, and impressions.
+You can see Instagram story analytics, such as total stories published, story replies, tap backs, tap forwards, exits, reach, and impressions.